 What Does Due Process Give Employees?

-Public employers that deny eligible employees their due process risk being sued.
+Public employers are at risk of being sued when they deny eligible employees their due process rights.

 Protect Your Due Process Rights as an Employee: Get Legal Help

 Although private employment is typically "at will," public employees generally have more protections and must be given due process before being terminated.
-This generally involves a hearing, at which the employee may defend against the employer's claims.
+This generally involves a hearing.
+At such a hearing, the employee may defend against the employer's claims.
 If your due process rights are violated, you may have a valid claim of wrongful termination.
 To learn more, talk to a local employment attorney today.